-One of the main initiatives is the creation of a core network of multimodal corridors through Europe.
-The challenges for IWT include the establishment and adoption of institutional and regulatory frameworks for inland navigation in Europe.
-These are necessary to achieve a pan-European network of inland waterways of international importance with sustainable and resilient infrastructure and services as an integrated part of the inland shipping networks and markets.
+One of the main initiatives is the leveraging of a core network of multimodal corridors through Europe.
+The challenge for IWT includes the establishment and adoption of institutional and regulatory frameworks for inland navigation in Europe.
+These are necessary to achieve a pan-European network of inland waterways of international importance with sustainable and resilient infrastructure and services as an integrated part of the multimodal networks and markets.

-Digitalisation, is considered as facilitator for the modernisation of IWT, the creation of the core multimodal networks; and with that a boost to the improved safety, efficiency, reliability and sustainability.
+Digitalisation is considered as facilitator for the modernisation of IWT, the leveraging of the main multimodal networks.
+It thus triggers a boost to improve efficiency, reliability, safety and sustainability.
 As a result, waterways will become more attractive to new users and the use of the waterways may intensify.
-Another challenge is in facilitating this usage in an ecological and sustainable manner as transports in Europe are expected to become carbon neutral by 2050 in accordance with the EU Green Deal.
+Another challenge is in facilitating this usage in an ecological and sustainable manner as transport in Europe is expected to become carbon neutral by 2050 in accordance with the EU Green Deal.
 Furthermore, IWT needs to adapt to the effects of climate change.
 Already now, periods of low or high water are getting longer and occur more often.
-Besides this there are several underlying challenges that will be crucial to the role and position of IWT in the upcoming years.
+Besides these challenges there are several underlying challenges that will be crucial to the role and position of IWT in the upcoming years.

-The masterplan DIWA was elaborated in the context of the needs and challenges identified by strategies of the European Commission and aims at giving direction to closing gaps compared to the current situation:
+The Masterplan DIWA was elaborated in the context of the strategies of the European Commission and aims at giving direction to closing gaps compared to the current situation: